stho32/Overview/docs/index.md

 # Projects on GitHub

 ## The "basement"
-  - https://github.com/stho32/GitProjectTemplating is a shell script that helps me derive github repositories from other github repositories by creating a copy, not a fork.
+  - (GitProjectTemplating)[https://github.com/stho32/GitProjectTemplating] is a shell script that helps me derive github repositories from other github repositories by creating a copy, not a fork.
 I have a hand full of Repositories that are actually project templates.
 That makes having a default structure easier.
     - https://github.com/stho32/ProjectTemplate-Empty Empty project template.
     - https://github.com/stho32/ProjectTemplate-HTML HTML project template

   - https://github.com/stho32/Prinzipien The principles I use as a base for my life.
 Every now and then I take some time and think about things and try to develop them.
-Sometimes motivated by a great book, sometimes just derived from the things that happen to me.
+Sometimes motivated by a great book, sometimes just derived from the things that happen to me. (german)

   - https://github.com/stho32/Programmiersprachenstack What programming languages do I use, why and what for.
-Sooner or later this will get included in my learning dashboard as those discisions directly influence what I am looking for when I learn new stuff.
+Sooner or later this will get included in my learning dashboard as those discisions directly influence what I am looking for when I learn new stuff. (german)

 ## R